 Crockpot Ravioli Lasagna is one of those recipes I trust when I want dinner to take care of itself without cutting corners.
 Iโve made it enough times to know how steady it is, even on nights that feel a little scattered.

 Chef Thomas values meals like this because they leave room for the rest of the evening to unfold.
-When Iโm planning ahead, I think about it the same way I do dishes like this Irish Vegetarian Stew, which cook gently and reward patience.
+When Iโm planning ahead, I think about it the same way I do the dough for this Subway Italian Herb Cheese Bread, which cooks gently and rewards patience.
 Itโs a recipe that earns its place by working quietly, again and again.